 African greys are even capable of singing.

 There are numerous examples on television, online media, and elsewhere, of African greys demonstrating vocabularies of several hundred words, and the ability to replicate almost any sound.

 About The African Grey Parrot’s Habitat

 The African grey is native to equatorial Africa.
-The Congo grey is found in large areas of central Africa ranging from the west coast and reaching countries like Uganda and Kenya in the east.
+The Congo grey lives in large areas of central Africa ranging from the west coast and reaching countries like Uganda and Kenya in the east.

 There is almost no overlap between the habitats of the two species.

 African Grey Parrot Lifespan

-The lifespan of the African grey parrot in captivity is said to be in the range of 40 to 60 years.
-Some sources suggest that a life expectancy of even 80 years is possible.
+The lifespan of the African grey parrot in captivity is in the range of 40 to 60 years.
+Some sources even suggest that a life expectancy of 80 years is possible.

-In the wild, the life expectancy of the African grey parrot is dramatically lower at around 23 years.
+In the wild, the life expectancy of the bird is dramatically lower at around 23 years.

 What Do African Grey Parrots Eat?

-The natural African grey parrot diet consists mostly of fruits, nuts and seeds.
-It will also eat certain flowers, the bark of trees and even snails and insects.
+The African grey’s natural diet consists mostly of fruits, nuts and seeds.
+It will also eat certain flowers, the bark of trees, snails and insects.
 It has a preference for the fruit of the oil palm.

-In captivity, it can feed on bird pellets, sunflower seeds, peanuts, cooked gem squash, sweet potato, and most raw fruit and vegetables to be found in the average household.
+In captivity, it can feed on most raw fruit and vegetables found in the average household.
 It can also eat pellets, various seeds, nuts and some human foods.

 Elsewhere on this website you can find our comprehensive list of safe foods for parrots, complete with nutritional information for most foods.

 Mr And Mrs Grey

-African grey parrots are sexually dimorphic, which means that there are differences in the outer appearance of males and females.
-These differences are so subtle though that, unless a male and a female are available to be compared with each other directly, it is very difficult to identify a bird’s gender.
+African grey parrots are sexually dimorphic.
+This means that there are differences in the outer appearance of males and females.

-This method cannot be used to establish the sex of young birds as the physical variations between the genders only begin to appear from the age of about 18 months.
+You can’t use this method to establish the sex of young birds.
+That is because physical variations between genders only appear from the age of about 18 months.

-The only reliable ways to determine the gender of a captive African grey is either surgically, or by DNA testing.
+Reliable ways to determine the gender of captive birds are through surgical examination, or by DNA testing.